carsonmw3/wavelet-compression/README.md

   - (2) Adjusted loss metric (RMSE divided by data range),
   - (3) compressed size (as percentage of original size).

-For all three modes, prior to the flag, the user must specify:
+For the compression and estimate modes, prior to the flag, the user must specify:
 - `datadir`, the path to the raw AMReX plotfiles to be compressed
 - `mintime`, the lowest (inclusive) timestep being compressed
 - `maxtime`, the highest (inclusive) timestep being compressed